smeehan12/standalone-recast-tutorial/_episodes/02-makinganalysisbase.md

 {: .output}

 > ## Exercise
-> Try running your AnalysisPayload within this image that you just created!
+> Try running your `AnalysisPayload` within this image that you just created!
+Remember that the analysis release image doesn't yet contain your analysis code, so you'll need to volume-mount the top level of your gitlab repo to it:
+> ~~~
+> cd /your/gitlab/repo
+> docker run --rm -it -v $PWD:/home/atlas/Bootcamp meehan/analysisbase:21.2.75 bash
+> ~~~
 >
 {: .challenge}